 A birth plan is a list of wishes; your wishes for what you decide is your best birth.
 And for some, it is based on the belief that birth is natural.

 A birth plan begins with a philosophy.
-The word philosophy is
+The word philosophy is best described as a theory or attitude held by a person or organization that acts as a guiding principle for behavior.

 Some birth philosophies include: